tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Foundations/Schemas.md

 10. Enter "Order Details Field Group EE [your-assigned-number]" as the "Display name" and click "Add field groups".

-11. In the left-hand schema composition menu, click on your newly create Mixin (it should be highlighted now)
+11. In the left-hand schema composition menu, click on your newly created Field Group (it should be highlighted now)

     <kbd><img src="./images/schemamixin8.png"  /></kdb>